by John Ellis

 The siren calls of Gen X became louder as I began to pay closer attention to our neighbors, to the people in the mall as we trudged to Sears to get our annual family photo taken, and to the muted commercials on TV.
 My family’s difference became increasingly and embarrassingly apparent to me.
 I felt like I was forcibly hidden within a system in which I didn’t belong.
 I desperately longed to look like, sound like, and be around all the interesting people swirling outside my fundamentalist existence.

 Even more important than the people on the periphery of my existence to my embrace of godlessness, the secretive, forbidden music called rock and roll began to pique my interest.

 I wondered why my parents were so concerned about this music.
 Why were some cartoons forbidden solely because of music?
 Why did my dad quickly scroll past certain radio stations?
 Why did my mom insist that the waiter turn the speakers down on the rare instances that we went out to eat?

 I began to suspect that some of the answers to my larger questions about God’s existence as well as my sharpening feelings of estrangement, at the least, were wrapped up in this mysterious and forbidden music.
 My suspicions were confirmed in 1984 while sitting in a Pizza Hut one Sunday night after church.

-Even though my mom, out of genuine love and concern for her family and, more importantly, the desire to honor Jesus, always asked the waiter to have the speakers turned down, the speakers were never turned down to the point where I couldn’t hear the strange, enticing music that throbbed through the speakers, calling to my heart.
+Even though my mom always asked the waiter to have the speakers turned down, the speakers were never turned down to the point where I couldn’t hear the strange, enticing music throbbing through the restaurant, calling to my heart.
 That Sunday night in a Pizza Hut during 1984 was no exception.